Depression and Addiction:

-It is estimated that 5% to 25% of Americans with a dual diagnosis have both a depressive and substance use disorder.6 Those who abuse depressant substances, such as sedatives or alcohol, are at high risk for developing depression.
+It is estimated that 5% to 25% of Americans with a co-occurring disorder have both a depressive and substance use disorder.6 Those who abuse depressant substances, such as sedatives or alcohol, are at high risk for developing depression.
 A vicious cycle can develop between clinical depression and alcohol and/or drugs.
 Without the right treatment plan, it is difficult to break the harmful cycle between depression and substance abuse.

 What is a Dual Diagnosis for Alcoholism and Depression?